Network considerations for cloud deployments of Azure Local, version 23H2

 If your workloads require three or less nodes: You can choose either switchless or switched configurations for storage connectivity.

 If you plan to scale out later to more than three nodes: You need to use a physical switch for storage network traffic.
-Any scale out operation for switchless deployments requires manual configuration of your network cabling between the nodes that Microsoft isn't actively validating as part of its software development cycle for Azure Stack HCI.
+Any scale out operation for switchless deployments requires manual configuration of your network cabling between the nodes that Microsoft isn't actively validating as part of its software development cycle for Azure Local.

 Here are the summarized considerations for the cluster size decision: